danwhitston/auction-api/README.md

 Using virtual fields is unwise in a real world scenario.
 Frankly, any storage of contractual information with substantial consequences for users should be backed by trustworthy, queryable journaling of transactions.

-To support this, I've implemented a separate scheduled task to mark auctions as closed, which runs once a minute in a separate docker container using cron.
+To support this, I've implemented a separate scheduled task to mark auctions as closed, which runs once a minute in a separate docker container using cron (Kulatunga, 2021).
 Currently, winning bid and winning amount are still saved by the bid POST action each time a bid is submitted.
 This could run into issues with sufficient bid frequency and volume as there's potential for overlap between parallel processes resulting in an incorrect winning bid being saved over the top of the correct one.
 I haven't implemented a solution for this, but have discussed it in the notes for potential future development.

 ### Test approach and test cases